zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 Under certain circumstances, two VMs in the same availability set might share a fault domain.
 You can confirm a shared fault domain by going to your availability set and checking the **Fault Domain** column.

-The cause of a shared fault domain might be that you completed following sequence when you deployed the VMs:
+If your VMs have a shared fault domain, it could be because you took these actions when deploying your VMs:

 1. Deploy the first VM.
 2. Stop or deallocate the first VM.